vwkd/kita-dict-llm/src/extract_prompt.md

-I have a markdown file of a book in a Git repository.
-Each page is separated by a header from the previous which contains the page number.
+I have a markdown file of a book.
+It has a header for each page containing the page number.
 Some pages missing.
-Here's an example
+Here's a short example

 ```md
 ## 21